-Ashley Brown was recognized as Kentucky Defense Counsel’s 2017 Defense Lawyer of the Year for her exceptional results and defense verdicts at the trial court level.
-She is a Member in the Lexington office, focusing solely on civil litigation defense.
+WHT Member Ashley Brown was recognized as Kentucky Defense Counsel’s 2017 Defense Lawyer of the Year for her exceptional results and jury trial defense verdicts.
 Her experience includes successfully handling the defense of personal injury claims at trial and on appeal, and summary judgment dismissals of suits prior to trial in both state and federal courts.
-She regularly works with insurance companies and self-insured clients in all aspects of civil litigation and pre-suit investigation, achieving cost-effective resolutions and even voluntary dismissals.
+She regularly works with insurance carriers and self-insured companies in all aspects of civil litigation and pre-suit investigation, achieving cost-effective resolutions and even voluntary dismissals.
 Ashley’s practice has an emphasis in defending of construction defect and catastrophic injury claims.
 In addition to her courtroom experience, Ashley routinely presents educational seminars at national defense conferences to lawyers and insurance professionals.

 Awards and Honors